albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 To remove a procedure from the flight plan:

 -  Select any leg of the procedure in the flight plan table.
--  Right-click and choose :ref:`delete-selected-legs` |Delete
+-  Right-click and select :ref:`delete-selected-legs` |Delete
    selected Leg or Procedure| or press the ``Del`` key to remove the whole procedure.